ChrisAkridge/Cix/docs/Lexer.md

 * NumericLiteral: A number after whitespace not inside a string literal was found, and no . character, {u l f d} character, or whitespace has been reached yet.
 * NumericLiteralFraction.
 A . character was found during a NumericLiteral context, and no {u l f d} character or whitespace has been reached yet.
 * NumericLiteralSuffix: A {u l f d} character was found during a NumericLiteral or NumericLiteralFraction context, and no whitespace has been reached yet.
+* HexadecimalNumericLiteral: An 'x' character was found during a NumericLiteral context, and no whitespace has been reached yet.
 * StringLiteral: An unescaped " character not inside a string literal was found, and no matching unescaped " character has been reached yet.

 ## What to Do for Each Character